How to Turn Customer Data Into Marketing Insights with Experian

 2. Target people based on where they’ve recently shopped.

-Understanding where your customers are shopping and their product preferences is advantageous when cross-selling.
+Understanding where your customers are shopping and their product preferences is advantageous when up-selling and cross-selling.

 For example, say you sell women’s apparel and are thinking about adding accessories to your assortment.
 By adding Experian Past Purchase Retail data, you can understand what portion of your customers buy accessories.
 These insights help you to decide on product extensions and, once you launch, you can target this group with announcements of the new products.